 In the 1890s, Horsley successfully pressed for the compulsory muzzling of dogs, against much opposition from animal lovers.
 But muzzling worked – an example of where the containment of a contagion depended upon restricting certain freedoms.

 For any illness, a patient’s recovery can depend greatly on the quality of hospital facilities and on dedicated nursing care.
 Ethel Gordon Fenwick was a key figure in raising the professional standing of nurses in the early 1900s, with her campaign for state registration.

 Earlier, the Scottish-Jamaican nurse Mary Seacole came to prominence for her treatment of the wounded in the Crimean War, but already had experience of nursing victims of cholera outbreaks.

 Good hospital hygiene is strongly associated with another famous figure from the Crimean War, Florence Nightingale.
 Her insistence on clean wards and fresh air was based on the later discredited ‘miasmic’ theory that disease was spread by bad air.
 However, since dirt harbours germs, her course was correct – but for the wrong reason.

 Florence Nightingale was a leading supporter of Dr Joseph Rogers, whose disgust at the state of workhouse hospital provision for the poor led to the establishment of London’s first public hospitals from the 1860s onwards.

 Many diseases and illnesses that once ravaged the globe have now been conquered, or are not the threat they once were.
 This is thanks to the work of pioneering doctors, health care workers, public health professionals and visionary decision-makers who have found effective and practical ways to mitigate and prevent their spread.
-It is talents such as these that can – and surely will – bring Covid-19 under control.
+It is talents such as these that have helped to bring Covid-19 under control.